kjolley/BIGSdb_documentation/curator_guide/0080_retiring_profiles.rst

 from the retired_profiles table.

-First, find the profile identifier in the retired_profiles table by clicking the 'Update/delete' retired profiles link on the sequence database curators' page.
+First, find the profile identifier in the retired_profiles table by clicking the 'Edit' retired profiles link on the sequence database curators' page.
 This function is normally hidden, so you may need to click the 'Show all' toggle to display it.